-First off, the Kemper County Energy Facility has a few names.
-Aside from being coined the Kemper County Energy Facility, it is also referred to as the Kemper Project, the Kemper Coal Plant, Plant Ratcliffe, Kemper IGCC Project, Kemper County Lignite Facility and Kemper IGCC.
-The plant uses lignite as its fuel source, an extremely abundant natural resource found in Mississippi.
+To begin, the Kemper County energy facility has several different names.
+Aside from being coined the Kemper County Energy Facility, it is also referred to as the Kemper Project, the Kemper Coal Plant, Plant Ratcliffe, Southern Company Kemper County IGCC Plant, Kemper IGCC Project, Kemper County Lignite Facility, and Kemper IGCC.
+The Kemper County Energy Facility is located in Kemper County, Mississippi (approximately 20 miles north of Meridian.)

-The Kemper project will demonstrate TRIG™ (Transport Integrated Gasification), a coal gasification process developed jointly by Southern Company and KBR in partnership with the US Department of Energy (DOE).
-TRIG™ was a 15 year plus development effort at the Power Systems Development Facility (PSDF) in Alabama (now the National Carbon Capture Center) where the technology operated successfully for over 20,000 hours at pilot scale.
-The Kemper plant will use two commercial-scale TRIG™ units to gasify lignite (low-rank coal that is mined next to the facility) to produce syngas.
-After the syngas leaves the gasifiers, it will be cleaned and used as fuel for two combined-cycle power generating units with a net output of 582-megawatts of electricity.
+The Kemper County Energy Facility will demonstrate TRIG™ (Transport Integrated Gasification), a coal gasification process developed jointly by Southern Company and KBR in partnership with the US Department of Energy (DOE).
+TRIG™ was a 15 year plus development effort at the Power Systems Development Facility (PSDF) in Alabama (now the National Carbon Capture Center), where the technology operated successfully for over 20,000 hours at pilot scale.
+The Kemper County Energy Facility will utilize two commercial-scale TRIG™ units to gasify lignite, low-rank coal that is mined next to the facility, to produce syngas.
+After the syngas leaves the gasifiers, it will be cleaned and used to fuel two combined-cycle power generating units each with a net output of 582-megawatts of electricity.

 Read more at Global CCS Institute.

 “The lignite will be gasified and the resulting syngas will be burned to generate the electricity.
 The process will generate considerably lower amounts of CO2 and other emissions.
 The CO2 will be sold to companies like Denbury Resources for use in enhanced oil recovery operations, resulting in US $2 billion in revenues from CO2 sales over 40 years.”